 Laser die cutting involves using a high-speed laser to cut through substrate.
 Lasers can be used to make a variety of cuts and do not require any contact with the material.

 As noted by ESAB (@esabglobal), the word “LASER” is an acronym for “Light Amplification by Stimulated Emission of Radiation.”
-You know that lasers are used in all walks of life, but here are two interesting videos that actually explain how lasers work:
+You know that lasers are used in all walks of life, but here is a video that shows a laser at work in a converting application:

 How Lasers Work for Cutting in an Industrial Application